 3. If I have any tests at The Frater Clinic, how soon will the results be available?

 You will be notified of the availability of your results as soon as we have received them from the laboratory.
-Usually this is within 48 hours.
+Usually this is about 48 hours.
 Some more complicated tests (e.g. those including lab cultures) may take a little longer.
 Other tests, such as those for HIV, require pre- and post-test counselling which means these test results cannot be given by telephone and an experienced health professional must disclose the results in person.
 There may also be longer waiting times occasionally due to laboratory closures over weekends and Bank Holidays.

 4. Are you able to phone me with test results?

 After many tests a further consultation is desirable however this is not the case with all tests.
 Alternatively we can post the results to yourself and/or your GP.
 Exceptions to this are tests of a sensitive or complicated nature, such as those for HIV.
-This means these test results cannot be given by telephone and an experienced health professional must disclose the results in person.
+This means these test results usually cannot be given by telephone and an experienced health professional must disclose the results in person.
 We consider this is the best manner in which to disclose these results where you can ask questions directly and immediately to ensure you fully understand the implications of the results.
 However, during the Coronavirus pandemic, results were given over the telephone after confidentiality and security clearance checks.